romnn/action-release-download/README.md

 #### TODO (v1)

-- extract zip function
-- extract tar function
+- write a little readme
+- tests for parsing github versions

+#### Done
+- replace console log stuff with actions core
+- publish on npm!
+- check the input parameters if they are empty
+- lint the code
+- get list of assets from a github repo using the api
 - query for the latest release of a github repo using the api
-- get list of assets from a github repo using the api

 #### Development sanity
 ```bash